Names of Sri Lanka

 Sri Lanka (ශ්රී ලංකා; சிறி லங்கா / இலங்கை), officially the Democratic Socialist Republic of Sri Lanka, is an island country in the northern Indian Ocean which has been known under various names over time.

-At the outset of the 6th century BC, Sri Lanka was known as Silam, from the Pali Sihalam (or Simhalam, Sihalan, Sihala); became Saylan from the 9th century, which was transcribed as Ceilão by the Portuguese in 1505; and later as Ceylon in English.
+In the 19th century, it was said that the oldest recorded name of Sri Lanka was Tamraparni (= Taprobane).
+Sri Lanka was also known in Greek sources as Simoundou and Salike in the 1st and 2nd centuries AD, which some scholars have derived from the Pali Sihalam (or Simhalam, Sihalan, Sihala); which became Saylan from the 9th century, and transcribed as Ceilão by the Portuguese in 1505; and later as Ceylon in English.
 Ceylon was used until it was replaced by Sri Lanka in 1972; the honorific Sri has been added to Lanka, a place mentioned in ancient texts and assumed to refer to the country between the 10th and the 12th centuries CE.

-Other ancient names used to refer to Sri Lanka included Serendip in Arabic, Persian, Turkic (Serendib/Särändib)(written as: سرندیپ) and Eelam in Tamil.
-In the 19th century, it was said that the oldest recorded name of Sri Lanka was Tamraparni. (= Taprobane).
+Other ancient names used to refer to Sri Lanka included Serendip in Arabic, Persian, Turkic (Serendib/Särändib) (written as: سرندیپ) and Eelam in Tamil.

-From 6th century BCE to 9th century CE : Silam, Sihala, Sailan

-At the outset of the 6th century BC, Sri Lanka was known as Silam, from the Pali Sihalam(or Simhalam, Sihalan, Sihala).
-Silam was transliterated as Sinhale in Sinhala, and Ilam in Tamil (from Silam without the initial sibilant).